frosenberg/frosenberg.github.com/_posts/2014-08-14-docker-boot2docker-and-dns-resolution-of-containers.md

 ###... or how to setup a full development environment with docker (on Mac OS X)

 This tutorial should help to setup a development environment on Mac OS X that relies heavily on docker and boot2docker.
 Based on my experience, docker is an excellent tool to create and run applications very effectively during dev, test and production.
-However, not having great development environment where docker can be used effectively slow you down and requires a lot of hand-tuning each an every time during the development process.
+However, not having great development environment where docker can be used effectively slows you down and requires a lot of hand-tuning each an every time during the development process.

 Part of this tutorial is based on information from other blogs, such as [iSpyker](http://ispyker.blogspot.co.at/2014/04/accessing-docker-container-private.html) and [SkyDock](https://github.com/crosbymichael/skydock).
 Thanks for all the great work guys!